The raster datasets to be merged.

 Convert 1 bit data to 8 bit

-Choose whether the input 1-bit raster dataset will be converted to an 8-bit raster dataset.
+Specifies whether the input 1-bit raster dataset will be converted to an 8-bit raster dataset.
 In this conversion, the value 1 in the input raster dataset will be changed to 255 in the output raster dataset.
 This is useful when importing a 1-bit raster dataset to a geodatabase.
-One-bit raster datasets have 8-bit pyramid layers when stored in a file system, but in a geodatabase, 1-bit raster datasets can only have 1-bit pyramid layers, which makes the display unpleasant.
+One-bit raster datasets have 8-bit pyramid layers when stored in a file system, but in a geodatabase, 1-bit raster datasets can only have 1-bit pyramid layers, which results in a lower-quality display.
 By converting the data to 8 bit in a geodatabase, the pyramid layers are built as 8 bit instead of 1 bit, resulting in a proper raster dataset in the display.

 When mosaicking occurs, the target and the source pixels do not always line up exactly.
 When there is a misalignment of pixels, you need to decide whether to resample or shift the data.
 The mosaicking tolerance controls whether resampling of the pixels will occur or the pixels will be shifted.